armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 During the build, the Scala build tool caches information in `~/.sbt`.
 If you try to build kaitai-struct-compiler again with another version of sbt or scala, you may run into problems.
 By removing the `~/.sbt` directory and rebuilding, I managed to build the program.

 After installing sbt, move to the compiler repository and run sbt:

 ```
 cd ~/kaitai_struct/compiler
 sbt compilerJVM/universal:packageBin
 ```

+In case the version of sbt is different from the declared version in `project/build.properties` you might want to change the version in `project/build.properties` (for example: 1.4.3 vs 1.4.7).

 If the build succeeds, you can find a zip archive of the kaitai-struct compiler in `jvm/target/universal/`.
 In my case, this is `jvm/target/universal/kaitai-struct-compiler-0.9-SNAPSHOT.zip`.